omonimus1/blog-jade-rubick/content/posts/2021-12-07--milestones-not-projects/index.md

 A better alternative to project management is **milestone management**.
 All you do is “replace all talk of projects with milestones”

 Let me explain why this simple change is desirable.

-### Effective project estimation is almost non-existent

-Our field is notorious for unreliable estimates.
-It’s so bad that [many people in the #NoEstimates camp argue you shouldn’t estimate](https://techbeacon.com/app-dev-testing/noestimates-debate-unbiased-look-origins-arguments-thought-leaders-behind-movement) at all.

-This is contentious because it is [important to understand the cost of building out a capability](https://blackswanfarming.com/experience-report-maersk-line/).
-If you can’t figure out the cost, your attempts to figure out the most valuable work (value / cost) are impossible.

-The problem is that we aspire to unnecessary precision.
-We don’t need to know exact estimates to ensure engineering focuses on the most important work.
-The cost of producing exact estimates is wasteful.
-And it doesn’t even produce the outcome you’re looking for.
-You don’t need to pretend the feature will be done on June 20.
-This date is most certainly incorrect anyway.

-Milestones reduce the complexity of putting together high level estimates.
-They give a shorthand that can be good enough for most decision-making, without the overhead of rigorous estimation.

-Occasionally, I see people succeed at rigorous estimation.
-But it’s rarely systemic – it’s usually one individual that is good at it.
-And it relies on them.
-If they go on vacation for a week, nobody is able to feed their model, and it collapses.
-While this is a great skill, to me it is the exception that proves the rule.
-Think of it this way: if one in twenty people can estimate in a high complexity situation, how many could be more successful in a less complex situation?

 ### Engineers are generally poor at incremental design